la-ots/pelican/docs/introduction/considerations.md

 ## Layout

 Don’t change the layouts of Pelican’s elements.
 Louisiana’s residents need common layouts across Louisiana government’s digital products.
-Even with brand colors across agencies, users become familiar to where things are placed.
+Even with Brand Colors across agencies, users become familiar to where things are placed.
 The purpose of Pelican is to enable residents to become familiar with a shared visual language.

 ## Code